telerik/blazor-docs/components/window/overview.md

 }
 ````

+## Size

+The Window can occupy a predefined size on the screen, and allow the user to resize it.
+Learn more about the [Window features, related to size and resizing]({%slug components/window/size%}).

 ## Responsiveness

 The Window component can be fully responsive when the browser window size changes.
 Here is an [example that shows how to use the `Width` and `Height` parameters of the Window or through a separate CSS file.]({%slug window-kb-responsive%})